Q. I have other commitments; can I undertake the plumbing apprenticeship on a part-time basis?

 A. The Modern Apprenticeship in Plumbing and Heating is a full-time course.

 Q. Can I undertake only the college part of the plumbing apprenticeship and not the employer part?

 A. You cannot undertake only the college part of the plumbing apprenticeship as on the job training is an essential part of the plumbing apprenticeship.
 Without this you will not be able to achieve the Modern Apprenticeship in Plumbing and Heating and the SNIJIB will not grade you as a plumber.

 Q. I have previously completed part of the plumbing apprenticeship but I did not finish the training programme; can I restart and complete the training programme?

-A. This really depends on a number of circumstances, such as our colleges would still need to be teaching the same plumbing qualification as the one you were learning before you left our training programme.
+A. This really depends on a number of circumstances - for example, the colleges would still need to be teaching the same plumbing qualification as the one you were learning before you left.
 If the plumbing qualification is different, you would need to start the course from the very beginning.
 Another factor would be whether there was enough government funding left from Skills Development Scotland to help pay the costs of the remainder of your training.

 Q. I have lost my job.
 Can I continue on the plumbing apprenticeship programme?

 A. The answer is yes in the short term.
 We normally allow around two months for an apprentice to find a new employer.
 If a new employer cannot be found within this time then we unfortunately have to remove you from our training programme.
 You may, however, be able to restart on our programme at a later date if you do manage to find a new employer.

 Q. I have seen an advert in my local newspaper suggesting I can become a plumber in three months by undertaking a plumbing course – is this legitimate?